VivianDQ/RB/README.md

 - Movieslens 100k dataset: you need ``u.data`` file in this dataset.
 - Netflix dataset from Kaggle: you need ``combined_data_{i}.txt`` for ``i=1,2,3,4,5``.

 Since we run matrix factorization on the raw data, we also need the matrix factorization package `libpmf-1.41`.
-Get the package from its [official website](https://www.cs.utexas.edu/~rofuyu/libpmf/) and unzip the package and save inside the ``data`` folder.
+Get the package from its [official website](https://www.cs.utexas.edu/~rofuyu/libpmf/) and unzip the package and save the whole `libpmf-1.41`` folder inside the ``data`` folder.
 You may need to read the instructions of that package to compile the program.

 If it is your first time to run the experiments on ``netflix`` or ``movielens`` dataset, then our code will automatically preprocess the raw data, and it may take a while.
 Note that if the raw data does not exist or is not in the correct path, our code will report error.